Emaar Developments

 Emaar Developments is the UAE-based property development arm of Emaar Properties.
-The company develops residential and commercial property, shopping malls and other retail assets and as well as hospitality and leisure attractions.
+The company develops residential and commercial property, shopping malls and other retail assets, as well as hospitality and leisure attractions.

 Background

 Emaar Development is headed by founder Mohammed Alabbar and CEO Chris O'Donnell.
 With the support of the parent company, Emaar Properties, Emaar Development has developed projects such as Emirates Living, Dubai Marina and Downtown Dubai.

 Since 2002, Emaar Development has delivered over 34,500 residential units, and, according to JLL, approximately 22 percent of all freehold residential units in Dubai are located in Emaar Development's communities.
-Emaar Development oversees all aspects of an integrated lifestyle master plan community development, from its initial concept development and design, through construction, to sales and marketing.
-Partnering with regional construction firms, they maintain oversight and seek to ensure that their projects are completed within budget and to the agreed standards.

-Emaar Development's projects typically contain residential units, such as apartments, townhouses or villas, that are built for sale ("BTS assets"); commercial units, including offices, retail space, educational and medical facilities which are built for leasing to occupiers by Emaar Properties or its subsidiaries ("BTL assets"); and recreational amenities such as parks, water features and other outdoor space.
+Emaar Development's projects typically contain residential units, such as apartments, townhouses or villas, that are built for sale ("BTS assets"); commercial units, including offices, retail space, educational and medical facilities which are built for leasing to occupiers by Emaar Properties or its subsidiaries ("BTL assets"); and recreational amenities such as parks or water features.
 Certain projects also contain hotels, polo and golf clubs, which are built for operation by Emaar Properties or its subsidiaries ("BTO assets").